dobtco/wintersmith-knowledge-base/contents/articles/your_account/dashboard/managing_users.md

 ### Removing users

-On the &ldquo;Your organiztion&rdquo; page, click on the user you'd like to remove.
-On the bottom of that user's page, click the &ldquo;Remove from staff&rdquo; link, and confirm you want to delete that user in the modal dialog that appears.
+On the "Your organiztion" page, click on the user you'd like to remove.
+On the bottom of that user's page, click the "Remove from staff" link, and confirm you want to delete that user in the modal dialog that appears.